|by L. James Hammond|

 Spoke and writ sweetly, or of learned subjects,

 Oxford wasn’t pious; in fact, he was sometimes criticized for irreligion.
-Burghley once said that Oxford had “forgotten his duty to God".
-Like Montaigne, Leonardo, and other Renaissance figures, Oxford had more respect for pagan antiquity than for Christianity.
-Sixteenth-century Italy must have been a congenial place to Oxford.
+Burghley once said that Oxford had “forgotten his duty to God.”23 Like Montaigne, Leonardo, and other Renaissance figures, Oxford had more respect for pagan antiquity than for Christianity.
+Renaissance Italy must have been a congenial place to Oxford.
 Oxford didn’t have that medieval longing for redemption that Dostoyevsky and Tolstoy had.

-When Oxford was twenty-seven, he borrowed money to invest in a mining expedition to North America.
-He was the biggest investor in the expedition, "in bond” for 3,000 ducats, the same sum that Antonio is in bond for in The Merchant of Venice.
+When Oxford was 27, he invested in Martin Frobisher’s second voyage to the New World.
+Frobisher hoped to find the Northwest Passage, and to find gold (as Hamlet says, “I am but mad north-north-west”).
+Oxford was fascinated by the New World.
+When Oxford was 28, he borrowed money to invest in Frobisher’s third voyage.
+Oxford was the biggest investor in the voyage, “in bond” for 3,000 pounds/ducats, the same sum that Antonio is in bond for in The Merchant of Venice.
 Oxford was in bond to a man named Michael Lok; Antonio was in bond to Shylock.
-The expedition was a failure, and Oxford lost the money he invested.
+The expedition was a failure, and Oxford lost his investment.

-When Oxford was twenty-nine, he began a long and passionate affair with Anne Vavasor, by whom he had a son.
+In the same year, Oxford began a long and passionate affair with Anne Vavasour, by whom he had a son.
 Ogburn believes that Anne is the “Dark Lady” of the sonnets, and that Anne was the model for Rosaline in Love’s Labour’s Lost, and for Beatrice in Much Ado About Nothing.
 Oxford apparently foresaw that Anne, who was only about twenty when he met her, would live to an advanced age.
 A character in Love’s Labour’s Lost tells Rosaline,

 Had she been light like you,